staazmeister/Code_Refactor/README.md

 # Code_Refactor
 Week 1 Homework
 This week's project was to refactor an existing code (HTML and CSS) utilizing a "User Story" and "Acceptance Criteria".
-In addition to refactoring the given code, we are required to excercise our ability to use git commands (as seen below) to track our work in our Git Hub repository.
+In addition to refactoring the given code, we are required to excercise our ability to use git commands (as seen below) to track our work in our GitHub repository.

 Git Commands:
 -"git add"